North Carolina 73, Notre Dame 62

 Garrick Sherman had 17 points and six rebounds to lead Notre Dame (12-12, 3-8), which has lost five of its last six.
 Eric Atkins added 12 points and five assists, Zach Auguste and V.J.
 Beachem scored 10 points apiece and Pat Connaughton grabbed 10 rebounds for the Fighting Irish.

 Tokoto scored on a layup six seconds into the game but the Tar Heels didn’t score for another five minutes and the Fighting Irish surged to a 10-2 lead.
-Notre Dame stretched the lead to nine on two occasions before North Carolina scored the final seven points of the first half to take a 27-23 lead.
+Notre Dame stretched the lead to nine on two occasions before North Carolina scored the final seven points of the first half to take its first lead of the game, 27-23.

 The Tar Heels maintained their momentum coming out of the break and scored eight of the first 10 points in the second half to take their first double-digit advantage at 35-25.
 North Carolina extended the lead to 16 with about 7 ½ minutes left before four consecutive missed free throws opened the door for Notre Dame to get back within eight but that was as close as it would get.